hkusu/review-assign-action/README.md

 ### `ready-comment`

 Comment to reviewers that the review is ready.
-The specified comment will be posted when the draft is released(`ready_for_review` event subscription required).
+The specified comment will be posted when the pull request is opened or the draft is released(`opened` and `ready_for_review` events subscription required).
 Not posted if reviewers are not set.
 The `<reviewers>` keyword in the comment is replaced with the review-requested accounts, like `@foo @bar`.

 ### `merged-comment`